-I slowly got moving and dressed in my cold, damp and muddy BMW pants and boots, then creaked open the door and stepped out to see a blue sky.
+I slowly got moving and grimaced as I slid into my still wet and now freezing BMW motorcycle pants, slipped on my gritty and muddy boots, then creaked open the door and stepped out to see a blue sky.
 Fatigue had made me sleep deeply and the color of the sky was like a big smile after the solid rain the day before.
-I putzed with the bike some, until I began to wonder if Ward had gone out early to find coffee.
-I said his name as I looked up at his room, and a moment later he opened the door.
-I felt bad for having awoken him and said I was going to find coffee.
+I stared at the bike some, thinking of how it had tried to fling me off thousand foot cliffs the day before, until I began to wonder if Ed had gone out early to find coffee.
+I said his name semi-loudly as I looked up at his room, and a moment later he opened the door.
+It was apparent I had woken him and said I was going to find coffee.

 The sun in the morning was a nice, if not brief, change.
 I thought back about the previous day and smiled.
 It was what I came here for, challenge, incredible sights and scenes I'll never forget.
-The shock had added pressure to the day, and it would have been nice to have been freer physically and mentally, but I wouldn't have traded a moment of the experience or the day for anything.
+The failed rear shock had added immense pressure to the day, and it would have been nice to have been freer physically and mentally, but I wouldn't have traded a moment of the experience for anything.

 Only a few souls were out, and I headed for the corner where the night before many men had stood watching us arrive in the dark.
 At the corner I stood for a moment, watching the brightly dressed indigenous ladies here and there, wearing their tall hats and carrying bundles.
 Normally shy, they had no problem looking me in the eye with a bit of suspicion.